trueheart78/trueheart78.com/resume.md

 ### 🦠 Global Pandemic Goofs

-This abomination of a website was created because of the absurdness of the global pandemic.
-It is a Ruby application utilizing Sinatra and has weighted logic to select random elements that make up the phrases.
+This goof of a website was created because of the absurdness of the global pandemic.
+It is a Ruby application utilizing Sinatra and has weighted logic to select random elements that make up the phrases it generates.
 It reads from text files to provide options to replace the phrase, "In this global pandemic?", with something like, "In this gleaming pop concert hall?", or "In this gothic Pulp Juice And Smoothie Bar?"
 It even has a simple, but effective, API.